Awards & Accreditations

 - WNBA draft 2013 - Elena Delle Donne, HS ’13, was selected as Rookie of the Year in the WNBA, following an exceptional career on UD’s Women’s Basketball team, in addition to demonstrating academic prowess and inspirational dedication to her family.

-- Outstanding Earth Science Teacher (Eastern Division) in 2012 - Edward Cohen, ETE ’05, for his work with 8th grade students at Quibbletown Middle School in Piscataway, N.J.
+- Outstanding Earth Science Teacher (Eastern Division) 2012 - Edward Cohen, ETE ’05, honored by the National Association of Geoscience Teachers for his work with 8th grade students at Quibbletown Middle School in Piscataway, N.J.

 - National Distinguished Principals 2012 – Dan Shelton, Ed.D ’07 and Byron Murphy, M.Ed. ’95 were nominated, representing Delaware’s Elementary and Secondary schools.